loki-cmyk/umamusume-sweepy/README.md

 Here's what's changed so far that's worth noting, most of the new bot features have options to toggle them off in the UI:

 - Bot now supports retrying specific races in MANT, you can select which races to retry in the UI.
   - It will only retry up to configured clock limit.
-By default no races are retried, you must enable it yourself
+By default no races are retried, you must enable it yourself.
-- Added a feature under `log_training_data` in `config.yaml` to dump all relevant internal turn data into `training_data.jsonl`.
-  - You can use `analyze_trainings.py` to do a high-level check of what the bot was doing and if it was making good decisions.
-  - Note: Not every turn is recorded on certain paths, so you may miss some information (due to "fast" path logic).
 - Bot will save two T2/T3 megaphones for summer training instead of wasting them on terrible training.
 - Bot buys the first T1/T2 megaphone on the first shop turn if available and uses it.
 - Bot now checks training **before** using energy items, so it won't waste energy items on bad training (skips training in the bottom 35th percentile).